 Instructions

 - Mix the brown sugar, cinnamon, and salt together in a large bowl.
 Stir in the melted butter, then gently mix in the flour, being careful not to overmix (you just want to moisten the flour and mix until there is no visible dryness).
-Keep the mixture in large clumps.
-Set aside.

-- Squeeze a handful of the topping into your hand, if it doesn't clump together, add a little more melted butter until it does.
+- Squeeze a handful of the topping into your hand.
+If it doesn’t clump together, add a little more melted butter until it does.
 Set aside.

 - Preheat the oven to 350f/175c.
-Grease 9×13 inch baking pan
+Grease a 9×13 inch baking pan.

 - Beat the softened butter in a large bowl until light.